 Table 1.
-Amount of nitrogen fixed by tropical legumes in different parts of the world.

-Selection, establishment and fertilization of legume-based pastures and showed that tropical legumes would not require increased pH and that they are tolerant to aluminum, generally encountered in these soils.
+Amount of nitrogen fixed by tropical legumes in different parts of the world, and showed that tropical legumes would not require increased pH and that they are tolerant to aluminum, generally encountered in these soils.
 In calcareous soils, many of the legumes will not grow satisfactorily, but species are available for them too.
 Glycine wightii, Leucaena leucocephala and Arachis spp. are well adapted to these conditions.